kaicarver/leaflet/README.md

 ## TODOs

-* URL params should appear in the updated form
+* when first displayed, the form should match the URL params
 * lat/lon should be displayable and/or updated by clicking on the map
 * GPS tracks should be
   * optionally displayed